-If the element of assessment with the highest weighting (the exam) has not been assessed, the subject will be graded as ABSENT, irrespective of the rest.

-- If the element of assessment with the highest weighting has been assessed but it does not meet minimum requirements, the subject will be given a mark of FAIL and the numerical mark on the 0-10 scale for that element. - If the element of assessment with the highest weighting has been assessed and it does meet minimum requirements but the other element with minimum requirements has not been passed, the subject will be given a mark of FAIL and the numerical mark on the 0-10 scale for the element failed.
+- If the element of assessment with the highest weighting (the exam) has not been assessed, the subject will be graded as ABSENT, irrespective of the rest. - If the element of assessment with the highest weighting (exam) has been assessed but it does not meet minimum requirements, the subject will be given a mark of FAIL and the numerical mark on the 0-10 scale for that element. - If the element of assessment with the highest weighting has been assessed (exam) and it does meet minimum requirements but the other element with minimum requirements has not been passed (written report), the subject will be given a mark of FAIL and the numerical mark on the 0-10 scale for the element failed.
+If the written report has not been assessed, the subject will be given a mark of FAIL and the final aggregate mark will be the mean of all marks, being 0,0 the absent element (the highest possible mark would be 4,9). - If the elements of assessment with minimum requirements has been passed (exam and report) but the final aggregate mark of three elements (exam, report and classroom activities) is less than 5, the subject will be given a mark of FAIL and the numerical mark will be the final aggregate mark of those three elements.
+The student will decide which element or elements he/she will retake in Second call.